Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Compressed inverse preconditioning

 \section{Compressed inverse preconditioning}

 Let us split the matrices ${\bf K}_{\rm coa}$ and ${\bf K}_{\rm fin}$ of~(\ref{eq:inteq3a}) and~(\ref{eq:inteq3b}) into two parts each

-Here the superscript $\star$ indicates that only entries of a matrix $K_{ij}$ whose indices $i$ and $j$ correspond to points $z_i$ and $z_j$ that both belong to the boundary segment $\Gamma^{\star}$ are retained.
+Here the superscript $\star$ indicates that only entries of a matrix $K_{ij}$ whose indices $i$ and $j$ correspond to points $z_i$ and $z_j$ that both belong to the boundary subset $\Gamma^\star$ are retained.
 The remaining entries are zero.

 Now we introduce two diagonal matrices ${\bf W}_{\rm coa}$ and ${\bf W}_{\rm fin}$ which have the quadrature weights $w_i$ on the diagonal.
 Furthermore, we need a prolongation matrix ${\bf P}$ which interpolates functions known at points on the coarse grid to points on the fine grid.
 The construction of ${\bf P}$ relies on panelwise 15-degree polynomial interpolation in parameter using Vandermonde matrices.
 We also construct a weighted prolongation matrix ${\bf P}_W$ via